biojppm/yaml-test-runtimes/ReadMe.md

 It is based on the latest `alpine` image with the necessary files copied in from the other images.
 It's currently around 400MB in size.

+You can also build an image for an individual processor by going into the folder of that processor under the [docker folder](./docker); for example, to build rapidyaml the command is `make -C docker/rapid build`.

 ## Repository Layout